Updated Friday, October 12, 2018

 TWIX (Born February 14, 2013)

-When I moved in December, I joined a pet oriented page on Facebook where people would offer items and sometimes pets for sale.
+When I moved in December, I joined a pet-oriented page on Facebook where people would offer items and sometimes pets for sale.
 I wasn’t really looking for a new companion, I already have two dogs and only insane single people have more than two, right?
 Well, I saw a posting for a Golden Retriever, older puppy, just under a year old.
 I enquired and the owner responded, we went back and forth a few times and she said she’d contact me.
 She never did… I hope the dog found a good home.
 This past Friday (Jan 13), I saw a posting for a dog needing a new home, Twix.
 I messaged the owner and asked a few questions, she told me her husband would contact me.
 Shortly after, he did.
-Twix’s FULL story hasnt’ been written as yet – I’ve intended to, just haven’t gotten to it, but I will.
+Here is Twix’s Story.